 • Located on the course homepage below the syllabus, the Course Summary Schedule lists the dates for all the reading assignments, listening assignments, exams, and other course activities for the entire term.
-It is vital that you monitor this on a weekly basis as this schedule is subject to change.
+You can also use the calendar function in Canvas to see an organized breakdown of the assignments each week.